 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Positive learning environment with excellent staff role models.
 PSHE focus on developing confidence and self-esteem.
 Pupil issues are dealt with as they arise.
-Incidents of adverse behaviour are Increased time allocated to emotional development and understanding.
+Incidents of adverse behaviour are recorded on CPOMS which are analysed and support given where necessary A number of staff trained in first aid to ensure the safety of students.
+Lunch time and After school clubs.
+A variety of school clubs on offer for EYFS, KS1 and KS2 each week Mrs Sarah Kriskovic is the Healthy Schools Co-ordinator.
+Swimming lessons for Key Stage Two children.
+Increased time allocated to emotional development and understanding.
 Specific medical routines and programmes fully implemented seamlessly throughout school day.
 Social stories.
-Parent liaison.
 Risk assessments are completed in instances of challenging behaviour.
 Increased joint working between parents, school and multi-agencies.
 Individual health protocols and programmes drawn up.
-TACs, Early Support meetings and recorded on CPOMS which are analysed and support given where necessary. • A number of staff trained in first aid to ensure the safety of students. • Lunch time and After school clubs.
-After school clubs on offer for EYFS, KS1 and KS2 every day. • Healthy Schools Co-ordinator.
-Draw and talk. reviews are supported by a range of agencies including the school nurse • Additional support for pupils can be requested from a range of external agencies. • Pupils with specific medical conditions have individual health care plans • THRIVE assessments completed.
-Swimming lessons for all year groups.
+TACs, Early Support meetings and reviews are supported by a range of agencies including the school nurse Additional support for pupils can be requested from a range of external agencies.
+Pupils with specific medical conditions have individual health care plans